menu

 Demographics

-The education level of Sidney Center citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.18% of adults 25 and older in Sidney Center have a college degree.
+In terms of college education, Sidney Center is nearly on par with the US average for all cities of 21.84%: 17.18% of adults 25 and older in Sidney Center have a bachelor's degree or advanced degree.

 The per capita income in Sidney Center in 2022 was $28,712, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $114,848 for a family of four.
 However, Sidney Center contains both very wealthy and poor people as well.